 - muscle contractions, followed by relaxation

-- contractions on just one side of the body
+- contractions on just one side of your body

 - unusual head or eye movements

-- numbness, tingling, or a feeling that something is crawling on the skin
+- numbness, tingling, or a feeling that something is crawling on your skin

 - abdominal pain